Sphere (album): Reception

 In a review for AllMusic, David R. Adler wrote: "While the repertoire is interesting... the band comes across as tame and traditional.
 The sparks that routinely fly during Sphere's live performances appear to be missing here."

 Owen Cordle of Jazz Times stated that the album is "solid but seems more conservative than its predecessors," and noted: "good playing is ageless, and this certainly is good playing."

 Writing for All About Jazz, Ian Nicolson commented: "the coalition of three of the most celebrated 'supportive' players and the adventurous, raw-toned Bartz generates a rich, multi-layered and swinging music that draws even more impact from outstanding engineering and mastering.
 Buster Williams' cashmere and cedar bass notes are particularly well-served, and the soundscape skilfully bridges the gap between conveying intimate sonic detail and capturing potent ensemble playing."
-AAJs C. Michael Bailey remarked: "Bartz's addition to the groups is as appropriate as was Ron Woods addition to the Rolling Stones after the departure of Mick Taylor.
+AAJs C. Michael Bailey remarked: "Bartz's addition to the group is as appropriate as was Ron Woods addition to the Rolling Stones after the departure of Mick Taylor.
 A perfect fit.
 This is a very fine jazz recording, that some how makes me think of the Modern Jazz Quartet.
 Tastefulness is always tasteful."